softlion/miner-resolver/README.md

 ```
 sudo usermod -a -G docker admin
 ```
-Logout form ssh and login again so it takes effect.
+Logout from ssh and login again so it takes effect.

 ## Usage
-One time:
+Run One time:
 ```
 /tmp/miner-resolver
 ```

-Forever every 30mn (Do not spam the public api!
+Run Forever every 30mn (Do not spam the public api!
 You could be blacklisted.
 No need to test more often.):
 ```
 while true; do /tmp/miner-resolver_arm64; sleep 1800; done
 ```

-## Rebuilding
+## Rebuilding (on a desktop computer)

 Install dependencies:
 ```